Tingling in feet and legs

 this.
 It's best left to your chiropractor.

-Chiropractic research for pinched nerves.
+There's plenty of combined medical and chiropractic research for pinched nerves.

 In interesting research, three neurosurgeons and a

 chiropractor evaluated the effectiveness of micro diskectomy versus

 manipulation in a pilot study for patients with pain and tingling in the